Conditions

 Create conditions to sequentially evaluate specific scenarios.

 When executed, the node evaluates each added condition.
 If it matches the condition, the process will execute the node connected to the condition’s output.
-If the condition is false, the process will execute the node connected to the Else
+If the condition is false, the process will execute the node connected to the Else output.

 Open the condition builder to learn how to build a condition.